Network Rail

 Scotland

-Your students will develop core transferable skills such as innovation and creativity, while also learning about key Network Rail competencies including accountability, collaboration and responding to challenging situations.
+Students will develop key transferable skills, linked to the Skills Builder Framework, including problem solving and creativity, while also learning about Network Rail competencies including accountability, collaboration and responding to challenging situations.

 Who's this suitable for?